-- Hearing instruments, their parts, and batteries are not toys and should be kept out of reach of children and anyone who might swallow these items or otherwise cause injury to themselves. - Never change the battery or adjust the controls of the hearing instruments in front of infants, small children or people with learning difficulties. - Discard batteries carefully in a place where infants, small children or people with learning difficulties cannot reach them. - Batteries have occasionally been mistaken for pills.
-Therefore check your medicine carefully before swallowing any pills. - Never put your hearing instrument or batteries in your mouth for any reason, as they are slippery and could be swallowed by accident.
+- Hearing instruments should be used only as directed and adjusted by your trained Hearing Specialist.
+Misuse can result in sudden and permanent hearing loss. - Hearing instruments, their parts, and batteries are not toys and should be kept out of reach of children and anyone who might swallow these items or otherwise cause injury to themselves. - Never change the battery or adjust the controls of the hearing instrument in front of infants, small children or people with learning difficulties. - Discard batteries carefully in a place where infants, small children or people with learning difficulties cannot reach them. - Batteries have occasionally been mistaken for pills.
+Therefore, carefully check your medicine before swallowing any pills.

-- Most hearing instruments can be supplied with a tamper-resistant battery compartment upon request.
-This is strongly recommended for infants, small children, and people with learning difficulties. - Hearing instruments may stop functioning, for instance if the battery goes dead.
-You should be aware of this possibility, in particular when you are in traffic or otherwise depend on warning sounds.
+- Never put your hearing instruments or batteries in your mouth for any reason, as they are slippery and could be swallowed by accident. - Most hearing instruments can be supplied with a tamper-resistant battery compartment upon request.
+This is strongly recommended for infants, small children, and people with learning difficulties.